JordanSchlick/PyTorchTornadoDetection/README.md

 * evaluate.py a script that contains tools for evaluating the model

 ## More Information
-See more information thr Google Doc
+See more information the Google Doc
 https://docs.google.com/document/d/1tTWXdmuPwrlFkZXh0mHv61bBUVuVOfRyrEii6xSMXGw/edit#heading=h.pv5vtx8ps0k

 ## Running